eimis-ans/matrix-double-bridge/readme.md

 - invite slack bot `slackbot` to your slack admin room
 - invite the slack bot to the room you want to bridge and get its room id
-- link a slack clannel : in the slack admin room, write the command
+- link a slack channel : in the slack admin room, write the command

    `link --channel_id $CHANNEL_ID --room $ROOM_ID:matrix.{{ DOMAIN }} --slack_bot_token $TOKEN`